Four-manifolds, geometries and knots: Ends and cohomology with free coefficients

 \begin{thm} [Farrell] Let $G$ be a finitely presentable group.
 If $G$ has an element of infinite order and $R=\mathbb{Z}$ or is a field then $H^2 (G;R[G])$ is either 0 or $R$ or is not finitely generated.

 \end{thm}

-Farrell also showed in [Fa74] that if $H^2 (G;\mathbb{F}_2[G])\cong Z/2Z$ then every finitely generated subgroup of $G$ with one end has finite index in $G$.
-Hence if $G$ is also torsion free then subgroups of infinite index in $G$ are locally free.
-Bowditch has since shown that such groups are virtually the fundamental groups of aspherical closed surfaces ([Bo04] - see \S8 below).
+Farrell also showed in \cite{[Fa74]} that if $H^2 (G;\mathbb{F}_2[G])\cong Z/2Z$ then every finitely generated subgroup of $G$ with one end has finite index in $G$.
+Hence if $G$ is also torsion-free then subgroups of infinite index in $G$ are locally free.
+Bowditch has since shown that such groups are virtually the fundamental groups of aspherical closed surfaces (\cite{[Bo04]} - see \S8 below).

 We would also like to know when $H^2(G;\mathbb{Z}[G])$ is 0 (for $G$ finitely presentable).
 In particular, we expect this to be so if $G$ has an elementary amenable, normal subgroup $E$ such that either $h(E)=1$ and $G/E$ has one end or $h(E)=2$ and $[G:E]=\infty$ or $h(E)\geq3$, or if $G$ is an ascending HNN extension over a finitely generated, one-ended base.
-Our present arguments for these two cases require stronger finiteness hypotheses, and each use the following result of [BG85].
+Our present arguments for these two cases require stronger finiteness hypotheses, and each use the following result of \cite{[BG85]}.

 \begin{thm} [Brown-Geoghegan] Let $G$ be an HNN extension $B*_\phi$ in which the base $B$ and associated subgroups $I$ and $\phi(I)$ are $FP_n$.
-If the homomorphism from $H^q(B;Z[G])$ to $H^q(I;Z[G])$ induced by restriction is injective for some $q\leq n$ then the corresponding homomorphism in the Mayer-Vietoris sequence is injective, so $H^q(G;Z[G])$ is a quotient of $H^{q-1}(I;Z[G])$.
+If the homomorphism from $H^q(B;\mathbb{Z}[G])$ to $H^q(I;\mathbb{Z}[G])$ induced by restriction is injective for some $q\leq n$ then the corresponding homomorphism in the Mayer-Vietoris sequence is injective, so $H^q(G;\mathbb{Z}[G])$ is a quotient of $H^{q-1}(I;\mathbb{Z}[G])$.

 \end{thm}